Code Generation with Ack

 class (e.g., UserSchema

-) provides the primary interface for validation, parsing, and serialization.
+) provides the primary interface for validation and typed data access.

 Schema Structure